shivkantx/WebDev-Udemy/NodeJSTodoNotes.md

 ]
 ```

-# Adding 10 Tasks to Your Todo Application by command prompt
+# Adding 10 Tasks to Todo Application by command prompt

 ## Execute Each Command Separately